Security, Data, Disk, and Device Disposal FAQ

 Q. What do you mean by "scrub" or "overwrite"?

-A. Scrubbing or overwriting means writing over each bit on the drive with random ones and zeroes.
-Since techniques exist for recovering data even from drives that have been "erased" or reformatted, the Department of Defense has recommended that drives be overwritten; drives containing high risk information are never recycled but physically destroyed.
+A. Scrubbing or overwriting means writing over each bit on spinning-platter-type hard drives with random ones and zeroes.
+Drives containing high risk information however must be physically destroyed.

 Q. Can I just RMA or throw away a digital

-A. No. The device must be scrubbed before it is
+A. No. The device must be scrubbed, overwritten, or destroyed before it is

 released or discarded.

 Q. What if the device to be RMA'd or discarded

 A. All broken storage devices with University

 data are required to be degaussed or destroyed